-Local List of Heritage Assets:
+Local List of Heritage Assets

-A revised and updated Local List of Heritage Assets was adopted on 18th June 2015.
-This is a list of buildings, parks and gardens considered to be of special interest, because of their local historic, architectural, design or townscape value.
+A Locally Listed Heritage Asset is a building, park or garden considered to be of special interest, because of its local historic, architectural, design or townscape value.